-If you are looking at applying for a travel exemption to leave or enter Australia before 17 September 2020, then you should be prepared to submit the following relevant documentation and evidence in support of your application.
+If you are looking at applying for a travel exemption to leave or enter Australia whils the travel ban is still in effect, then you should be prepared to submit the following relevant documentation and evidence in support of your application.

 Evidence may include:

 - Proof that you are permanently relocating to another country

 - Proof of job offers in other countries

 - Letters from doctors, hospitals or medical professionals regarding treatment and conditions

 - Letters from employers showing necessity to travel for work

 - Statements substantiating your wish to return to Australia; and

 - Any other paperwork which may benefit your submission.